Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 Notes:
 - Longpoll waits until either the best block changes or the mempool revision changes.
 - Proposal mode returns `null` when the block would be accepted, otherwise a string reason (BIP22-style).
-- Until wallet/`flux.conf` miner address parity is implemented, template mode requires `mineraddress`/`address`.
+- Until wallet integration is implemented, template mode requires a miner address either in the request or via `--miner-address` / `flux.conf`.

 ### estimatefee